spacer image spacer image

 A: The factory was closed by the British government when the company defaulted on loans in 1982 and was put into receivership (bankruptcy reorganization) immediately following the arrest of John DeLorean in Los Angeles.
 There were claims that the car wasn't selling well, as well as claims that the car had years of orders already in queue.
 At any rate, the last DeLorean rolled off the assembly line on Christmas Eve, 1982.
 The stainless steel dies were sold by their owner, Thyssen GmbH & Co., to a fishing company as scrap and promptly converted into a fish home in the Atlantic Ocean, putting the final nail in the coffin of the DeLorean automobile.

-A: This is without a doubt the most common question and the easiest to answer: not really.
-Luckily for DeLorean owners, since the factory was simply shut down one day, a vast quantity of parts were sitting in the factory ready to build another few thousand cars.
-There are a handful of vendors that offer an array of NOS parts and services, even new and improved parts that outperform shoddy original designs or depleted stock.
+Today parts can be obtained from a handful of vendors that offer an array of NOS parts and even new-and-improved parts that outperform shoddy original designs or depleted stock.
 I highly recommend DeLorean Motor Company (Houston) and P.J.
 Grady, Inc.; I've used both throughout the years and they are fantastic.

 Q: Where do you find a DeLorean for sale?